tramya28/test/paper.md

 ---
-title: 'Characterization of potential Drug Treatments for COVID19 using Social Media Data and Machine Learning'
+title: 'Characterization of potential Drug Treatments for COVID-19'
 tags:
   - replace with your own keywords
   - at least is recommended